ropensci/roweb3/content/blog/2021-01-20-contributing-guide/index.md

   - community
 featured: TRUE
 description: A guide to finding your path to contributing to rOpenSci
-# twitterImg: blog/2019/06/04/post-template/name-of-image.png
+twitterImg: blog/2021-01-20-contributing-guide/cover_sm.png
-# twitterAlt: Alternative description of the image
+twitterAlt: "Cartoon of 6 hypothetical rOpenSci community members"
 ---

 Many people in our community actively contribute to rOpenSci projects.
 Many others would like to contribute but aren’t sure how to go about it.